ioananghel/PID-Line-Follower/README.md

 <summary>
 Physical Requirements
 </summary>
+Used Components:
-    - Arduino Uno
+  - Arduino Board
   - 2x DC Motors
   - 2x Wheels
   - Ball Caster
   - Breadboard
   - LiPo Battery
   - Reflectance Sensor
   - Zip Ties
   - L293D Motor Driver
   - Jumper Wires

 </details>

 At the end of the project, we managed to get the robot to complete the course in 15.081 seconds.
 This run can also be seen in the video showcasing the functionality.